 Also of interest is that Dallas has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Dallas in 2018 was $37,719, which is wealthy relative to Texas, and upper middle income relative to Texas and the nation.
-This equates to an annual income of $114,772 for a family of four.
+The per capita income in Dallas in 2018 was $37,719, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $150,876 for a family of four.
 However, Dallas contains both very wealthy and poor people as well.

 Dallas is an extremely ethnically-diverse city.
 The people who call Dallas home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Dallas, accounting for 41.72% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Dallas, accounting for 41.98% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Dallas residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dallas include English, Irish, French , and Italian.
+Important ancestries of people in Dallas include German, English, Irish, Italian, and European.

 The most common language spoken in Dallas is English.
 Other important languages spoken here include Spanish and African languages.